hyperledger/besu-docs/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

     }
     ```

-    Enclave key is returned by `priv_distributeRawTransaction`:
+    Enclave key to the private transaction in Orion returned by `priv_distributeRawTransaction`:

     ```json
     {